Direct mail might be less common these days, but it's still a highly effective way to reach customers outside of digital marketing.

 5. Decide on a format.

 Next, choose a format for your mailer.
-Standard postcards are the most common, but you have several options to choose from:
+Standard postcards are the most common, but you have several options:

 6. Design your mail.